-14.5.1 DATA WAREHOUSE MODERNISATION
+14.5.1 DATA WAREHOUSE & PLATFORM MODERNISATION

-As Vector continues to ingest data from a greater number of sources our underlying platform will need significant investment.
+As Vector continues to ingest increased amounts of data from a greater number of sources, our underlying platform will need significant investment.
 This platform will need to be able to store and process an order of magnitude more data that previously required.
 Additionally, much data will come will limitations on who and for what purpose the data can be consumed.
 These constraints must follow the data as it progresses through to data analytics and systems of record.
 This will require a step change in our data warehousing capability.
-Vector is pursuing an implementation of the Snowflake platform.
+As part of our data warehousing capability, Vector has successfully trialled Snowflake as a platform which will meet these needs.
 This will allow Vector to maintain its governance requirements whilst simultaneously enabling the scale and performance need to maintain other initiatives.
-This requires an initial investment to support planning and build requirements and then subsequent investment later in the period in order to be ready to meet the scale demands of the operational requirements.
+This requires an initial investment to support planning and build requirements of associated data systems, alongside the implementation of Snowflake.
+Subsequent investment later in the period is in order to be ready to meet the scale demands of the operational requirements.

-DESCRIPTION FY24 FY25 FY26 FY27 FY28 FY29 FY30 FY31 FY32 FY33 TOTAL \$M Data Warehouse Modernisation 0.5 0.5 0.2 0.1 0.9 0.1 0.1 0.1 2.5
+DESCRIPTION FY25 FY26 FY27 FY28 FY29 FY30 FY31 FY32 FY33 FY34 TOTAL \$M Data Warehouse Modernisation 0.5 0.35 0.1 0.9 0.1 0.1 0.1 2.15

-TABLE 14-9: DATA WAREHOUSE MODERNISATION INVESTEMENT FORECAST
+TABLE 14-7: DATA WAREHOUSE MODERNISATION INVESTEMENT FORECAST